 As a doctor, to make a patient feel better is the minimum necessary requirement.
 That is our implicit obligation when patients entrust their lives to our care.
 But what patients and their families appreciate is the extra effort we make to fulfill this promise:

-Sitting down when we listen to them narrate the events and enumerate the symptoms leading to their hospitalization; staying an extra hour to follow up results of blood tests done during the day, and to update them, so that they would not have to stay up all night wondering if everything was all right; dabbing the micropore tape with alcohol and gently peeling away rather than yanking out the sticky tape from their skin; negotiating with Radiology so that imaging studies could be done earlier in patients who need them immediately; not hesitating to take over as nurse/nursing aide/utility worker (e.g., push the stretcher and oxygen tank, inflate the ambu-bag, transfer patient to the stretcher) when there’s a shortage of human resources in health care; giving a genuine smile and a promise of hope as we leave their hospital room to go see our next patient.
+Sitting down when we listen to them narrate the events and enumerate the symptoms leading to their hospitalization; staying an extra hour to follow up results of blood tests done during the day, and to update them, so that they would not have to stay up all night wondering if everything was all right; dabbing the Micropore tape with alcohol and gently peeling away rather than yanking out the sticky tape from their skin; negotiating with radiology so that imaging studies could be done earlier in patients who need them immediately; not hesitating to take over as nurse/nursing aide/utility worker (e.g., push the stretcher and oxygen tank, inflate the Ambu-bag, transfer patient to the stretcher) when there’s a shortage of hospital personnel; giving a genuine smile and a promise of hope as we leave their hospital room to go see our next patient.

-But before you can go further, you need to be able to fulfill your basic responsibility.
+But before one can go further, one needs to be able to fulfill basic responsibilities.
 As a medical student, that responsibility is to study well.
-The pervasive nature of mediocrity is such that medical students who get by with “Pwede na,” “Ayos lang iyan,” and “Bakit ko ba pahihirapan ang sarili ko?” later on become the doctors who deprive their patients the opportunity to receive the best possible medical care at the soonest possible time.
-Remember that every minute of delay translates, not just to inconvenience at your patient’s end, but to another minute of unnecessary pain, or anxiety, or hopelessness.
+The pervasive nature of mediocrity is such that medical students who get by with “Puwede na,” “Ayos lang iyan,” and “Bakit ko ba pahihirapan ang sarili ko?” later on become the doctors who deprive their patients of the opportunity to receive the best possible medical care at the soonest possible time.
+Remember that every minute of delay translates, not just to inconvenience at your patient’s end, but to another minute of unnecessary pain, anxiety, or hopelessness.

 By choosing to become a doctor, you make a commitment to pursue excellence, to go above and beyond expectations whenever possible.
-That commitment starts, not when you pass the licensure exam, but on the day you turn page one of your Anatomy book.
+That commitment starts, not when you pass the licensure exam, but on the day you turn to page one of your anatomy book.